crdant/replicated-cluster-cloudformation/README.md

 2. Since the CloudFormation template creates IAM roles and policies, you must also disclose that in your product description or usage instructions.

-I have included the [product load form for SlackerNews]() and the [architecture diagram](img/architecture.svg) for you to adapt to your application.
+I have included the [product load form for SlackerNews](marketplace/Slackernews AMI-CF Product - Rev 4.xlsx) nd the [architecture diagram](marketplace/architecture.svg) for you to adapt to your application.

 Usage
 -----